 - To record all cases of disciplinary action taken under these procedures and to supply on request to you copies of any such records held which relate to you

 5. What managers have a responsibility to do

 - Set an example to all staff through their own conduct and behaviour

 - Reinforce clear standards for the conduct of all staff that they manage and provide appropriate feedback to their staff in respect of their conduct

-- Manage the conduct of their staff, adhering to this policy and procedure at all times
+- Manage the conduct of their staff, adhering to the policy and procedures contained in this document and the University’s Dignity & Respect Policy and Procedure at all times.

-- Seek professional advice from Human Resources as identified in this policy and procedure (e.g. throughout a case) and where they are unsure how to proceed
+- Seek and take account of professional advice from Human Resources as identified in this policy and procedure (e.g. throughout a case).

 Offences under the University’s disciplinary procedure fall into two categories:

 8. What misconduct is